IrosTheBeggar/mStream/docs/booting_cli.md

 pm2 startup systemd
 ```

-This will return instructions on how to run PM2 on rebooot.
+This will return instructions on how to run PM2 on reboot.

 ```
 pm2 save
 ```

-Some commands fro managing PM2
+Some commands for managing PM2

 ```
 pm2 stop all